Back to Tutorials

 Background tasks — don't block on the slow part

-A single tool call is sometimes the slow part of a run — a scrape, a big export, a model-heavy summarization.
-Blocking the whole response on it makes the agent feel frozen.
-Background tasks let a tool return control immediately and finish its work off to the side.
+Say one tool in your agent's loop is the genuinely slow part of a run — a scrape, a big export, a model-heavy summarization step.
+If you block the whole response on it, the agent feels frozen.
+The user just watches a cursor blink for however long the tool takes.

 mastra/index.ts